 And this seems like a rather counter-intuitive process to pick on.
 But given how easily we can perceive height and weight as a comparative visual (simply by making two children stand next to each other), this sense of growth might never leave our country.

 But MUAC, on the other hand, seems so functional and perhaps more accurate in nature that it made me wonder if this can be the metric that can help shatter the comparative conversations that we currently have in our parenting zones.

 The MUAC tape if you notice, is devoid of specific numbers but contains only colours – green, yellow and red – easing the understanding and plotting of growth.
 Instead of noting down figures, one could simply jot down “okay/not okay” and be good to go.

 During the course of our Pediasure Grow Right Campaign, we kept the focus on discussions that assisted parents to track nutrition & growth with ease and also furthering them to map childhood growth irrespective of comparisons.

 The 90 days visible growth aspect of Pediasure becomes even more relevant when we view it as a function of MUAC – assisting mothers everywhere to not only plot and monitor growth of a child but also the associated impact of nutrition in the journey.

-After spending the week at the home of the Nobel Prize, I left feeling inspired to make the world a brighter place for the children of India, and with that I ask you: what can we do as parents to stop simply comparing our children to others, and instead truly take action to ensure the healthy growth of our children?
+After spending the week at the home of the Nobel Prize, I left feeling inspired to make the world a brighter place for the children of India, and with that, I ask you: what can we do as parents to stop simply comparing our children to others, and instead truly take action to ensure the healthy growth of our children?
 Is the MUAC tool part of that solution?
-How can we have a stronger relationship with our pediatrician?
+How can we have a stronger relationship with our paediatrician?
 As the saying goes: it takes a village to raise a child.
-Who are the other people that play a role in this endeavor?
+Who are the other people that play a role in this endeavour?